neelkandlikar/Athena/README.md

 # Website

-Visit our [website](http://athenaquiz.com) to learn more about Athena
+Visit our [website](http://athenaquiz.com) to learn more about Athena.

 # Contributing